pypeit/PypeIt/doc/specobj.rst

 Naming
 ======

-The objects are named by:
+Each object is named by its:
  - spatial position (pixel number) on the reduced image [SPAT]
  - the slit number, zero-indexed [SLIT]
  - the detector number [DET]